 Correction of plasma TAC for metabolites

 It is common that the PET tracer is metabolized in the liver, kidneys or other parts of the body already during the PET scan, and one or more of the metabolites is still carrying the isotope label.
 If labeled metabolites are found in the plasma in significant amounts, their proportion has to be subtracted from the plasma curve, because only the concentration of parent tracer can be used as input function in quantitative analysis of the tracer kinetics.

 Metabolite correction in TPC

 The fractions of authentic (parent) tracer in plasma must be written in an ASCII file (fraction data).
 A mathematical function can be fitted to these fractions.
 Total radioactivity in plasma (PTAC) is measured from arterial plasma samples.
 With that and the fitted parent fractions, metabolite corrected plasma curve can be calculated using metabcor.
 TACs of radioactive metabolites in plasma can also be saved, if necessary.

 Alternative metabolite correction methods

 Ideally, fractions of plasma metabolites should be measured for each person participating in a PET study.
 However, the measured fraction curves are sometimes noisy, or there are missing samples.
 One alternative is to calculate population average curve of the fractions of parent tracer in the plasma, if the inter-individual variation in the rate of metabolism is small.
 Population average must be determined from a group that is comparable to the study population by their age, sex, and body weight.
 For example, for rate of metabolism of [18F]FDPN a significant gender difference has been found (Henriksen et al., 2006).

-The population average fraction curve can be fitted to a function, for example to the “Hill-type” or exponential functions, if there were only few samples or if the fraction curve must be extrapolated.
+The population average fraction curve can be fitted to a function, for example to the "Hill-type" or power or exponential functions, if there were only few samples or if the fraction curve must be extrapolated.
 In the fitting, use the weights that were written in the mean fraction curve.